New York State Arthur O. Eve Higher Education Opportunity Program

 The Opportunity Program is not a diversity program.
 This academic program is designed for students, regardless of their ethnic backgrounds, who have demonstrated academic competitiveness, leadership, initiative, and the potential for success in Hamilton's rigorous academic environment with support.

 There are approximately 160 students in the Opportunity Program with 35-40 new students enrolling each year.

 Opportunity Program students hold leadership roles as teaching assistants, community advisors, EMTs, admission interns, Student Assembly representatives and Honor Court representatives.
 They also serve on the executive boards of organizations such as: BLSU, Womyn's Center, ACS, MSA, CAB, Feminist of Color Collective, Chess Club and the Voices of Color Lecture Series.

 Yes.
 Your successful completion of the five-week summer course is the beginning of your college experience and also the beginning of your relationship with the Opportunity Programs office.
 You will continue to work through a program protocol during your four years at Hamilton.

 Yes.
-If a student is interested in studying abroad, Hamilton College as well as the Opportunity Programs office will encourage the student to take part in a semester abroad.
-More than half, 56 percent, of Opportunity Programs students participate in study-abroad programs.
+If a student is interested in studying abroad, Hamilton College as well as the Opportunity Program office will encourage the student to take part in a semester abroad.
+More than half, 56 percent, of students in the Opportunity Program participate in study-abroad programs.